-- Temperature increases in Montana are predicted to be between 3 to 5°F at mid-21st century and between 5 to 9°F at the end of the 21st century.
+- Temperature increases in Montana are predicted to be between 3 to 5°F at mid-21st century.
 As the mean temperature rises, more heat waves are predicted to occur. - Precipitation increases in winter and spring in Montana may be up to 25 percent in some areas.
 Precipitation decreases of up to 20 percent may occur during summer, with potential increases or decreases in the fall. - For most of Montana, annual median runoff is expected to decrease between 2 and 5 percent, but northwestern Montana may see little change in annual runoff.
 Mountain snowpack is expected to decline, reducing water availability in localities supplied by meltwater. - Wind power production potential is predicted to decline in Montana based on modeling focused on the Great Falls area. - Water temperatures are expected to increase in lakes, reservoirs, rivers, and streams.
 Fish populations are expected to decline due to warmer temperatures, which could also lead to more fishing closures. - Wildland fire risk is predicted to continue to increase due to climate change effects on temperature, precipitation, and wind.
 One study predicted an increase in median annual area burned by wildland fires in Montana based on a 1°C global average temperature increase to be 241 to 515 percent.